 Advanced Emergency Medical Technician Course (AEMT)

-Study encompasses 16 weeks of classroom and clinical/field education offered in the fall and spring semesters.
+Study encompasses 16 weeks of classroom and clinical/field education offered in the spring semester on an as needed basis.
 Coursework includes basic anatomy and physiology, airway management, medical and trauma management, basic pharmacology and limited advanced skills in IV therapy and Supraglottic airway management in conjunction with hands-on, skill-based training.

 EMTs, AEMTs and Paramedics often work with police officers, firefighters, nurses and doctors.
 They may be out in any weather and have irregular hours.
 Work is physically strenuous and can be stressful.
 Potential students must be emotionally stable, able to lift and carry heavy loads, and have good dexterity, eyesight, and accurate color vision.